learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 - EnableLogging
 - etc.

-For the same object, [Terraform has over a hundred fields](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html).
+For the same object, [Terraform has over a hundred parameters](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html).

-Also, when you use the Service Catalog, all the parameters in the ServiceInstance object are unchecked.
+Also, when you use the Service Catalog, all the parameters in the _ServiceInstance_ object are not checked.

 You can add as many properties as you want, Kubernetes won't stop you: